Gone With The....

 Jordan Lee

-Can we talk about how WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers handles shader?
-So webgpu!
+How does WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers compare to other works about compute?

 Jordan Lee